leovizeu/portfolio-2024/README.md

 <h1>Portfolio</h1>

-<p>This Responsive Portfolio is the Final project from the Web Design Course i was taking at Fatec Technology School.</p>
+<p>This Website is my Portfolio from the Final Web Design Project Course i was taking at Fatec Technology School.</p>
+<p>It's Responsive and it uses Materialize framework for helping with development, there are fun tool to do fun stuff with the site.</p>

 <h3>Fatec Technology School</h3>